ashishbehera29/oops/README.md

      4-hierachical inheritance->one or more sub class inherit the property from one super class 5-hybrid inheritance->combination of any two or more inheritance.

+Polymerphism->
+*An object showing diffrent behaviour at diffrent stages of its lyfecycle *There are two types of polymerphism
+         1-completime polymephism(overloading)
+         2-runtime polymerphism(is-a relationshi, method overriding,typecasting)